eclipse-edapt/edapt/examples/ttc_helloworld/readme.txt

 Running the Transformations
 ---------------------------

-To perform the transformation, you just right-click on the launch configuration and select "Run As -> <LaunchConfigName>" in the context menu.
+To perform a transformation, you just need to right-click on the launch configuration and select "Run As -> <LaunchConfigName>" in the context menu.
 Alternatively you can select "Run -> Run Configurations ..." in the menu and select the appropriate launch configuration.